 ---|---|

-Functional films market in the USA is growing strongly due to higher demand from electronics, automotive, packaging and end-use sectors like solar and biofuel.
+The functional films market in the USA is growing strongly due to higher demand from the electronics, automotive, packaging, and end-use sectors, such as solar and biofuel.
 Such technological advances in display technologies, semiconductor manufacturing, and energy-efficient solutions pose a growing demand for functional films with elevated performance.
 Demand for optical films, anti-glare films, and conductive films is particularly driven by the increasingly flexible display market for smartphones, tablets, and foldable devices.

-Another significant old sector is the automotive industry which is leaning towards lightweight materials, smart glass technology, self-cleaning coatings, etc. Functional films are key components of solar control, anti-fog, and scratch-resistant coatings for automotive windows and displays.
-In addition, the increasing focus on sustainability is driving the use of biodegradable and recyclable functional films in the packaging and renewable energy sectors, particularly in solar panels and energy storage0 applications.
+Another significant old sector is the automotive industry, which is shifting towards lightweight materials, smart glass technology, and self-cleaning coatings, among others.
+Functional films are key components of solar control, anti-fog, and scratch-resistant coatings for automotive windows and displays.
+In addition, the increasing focus on sustainability is driving the use of biodegradable and recyclable functional films in the packaging and renewable energy sectors, particularly in solar panels and energy storage applications.

 Government-led efforts have sought to encourage domestic semiconductor production by passing the CHIPS Act to domestically increase the number of semiconductor fabrication and flexible electronics, which are further fuelling the demand for functional films.
 To increase product shelf life, the Food and Beverage industry is progressively depending upon barrier films and aesthetic antimicrobials, thereby propelling the growth in the market.